marknelsonengineer/empire/DESIGN.md

     - Let's distinguish between reading & writing globals.
 Unexpected writing to a global is bad.
 We can all agree on that.
 Reading from read-only globals are not too different from constants, which is fine.
-    - So, let's not make native datatypes (anything with public scope) a Singleton.
+    - So, let's not make native datatypes a Singleton.
     - Agreed, in the context of raw variables...  but these globals are objects that have all of the protections an encapsulated class should have.
   - Globals lead to spaghetti code.
     - Agreed, when they are abused.
 All global state will be maintained in the object model.
+    - I'm not creating `static int i, j, k` as global iterators.
   - When you go to include 3rd party libraries in your code, sometimes they use the same names as yours.
     - All of our globals will be in the Empire namespace.